-Take showers using Hibiclens soap (3rd of 3) following directions on page 16.
+DO:

-You may drink Clear liquids only up until you leave to come to the hospital at which time you will drink Clear Ensure (if given to you by Anesthesia).
+- If you use a CPAP at home, please bring it with you to the hospital. - Take showers using Hibiclens soap (3rd of 3) following directions on page 12. - You may drink Clear liquids only up until you leave to come to the hospital at which time you will drink Clear Ensure (If given to you by Anesthesia). - If directed by Anesthesia -Drink 1 Bottle of Clear Ensure Drink over 5 minutes to finish entire drink 2 hours before surgery.
+This may be done at the hospital depending on your arrival time.

-Do NOT eat any solid food or drink any non-clear liquids, such as, milk, pulped juice or add creamer to coffee.
+Do NOT:

-If you are Diabetic: Do NOT take any oral or injectable Diabetic medication on the morning of surgery.
+- Do NOT eat any solid food or drink any non-clear liquids, such as, milk, pulped juice or add creamer to coffee. - If you are Diabetic: Do NOT take any oral or injectable Diabetic medication on the morning of surgery.